 We are taking action in these ways, among others:

 Our faculty and staff participated in the 2½-day Undoing Racism Community Organizing Workshop with the People’s Institute for Survival and Beyond (PISAB) in 2019.
 We have continued to engage in follow-up work with PISAB, and in structured dialogues with our faculty, staff and community members who participated in the program together.

 We engage as a Center in reading and discussion of texts such as Ibram Kendi’s How to be an Antiracist and la paperson’s A Third University is Possible, and attend lectures and presentations on the topic of antiracism together.

 We have contracted with a curriculum equity consultant for one year (so far) to support and guide our faculty in conducting curriculum and course equity audits in the 2020-21 academic year.
 These audits are intended to identify and address where racism, white supremacy and white saviorism are present in our curricula and in the discipline of arts in health, and to identify where BIPOC voices, histories, traditions and practices are missing or need to be centered.

 We work closely with prospective BIPOC applicants to our academic programs to build strong applications.
 We also rely on a holistic admission process that reduces the emphasis on historically racist measures, such as GPA, and removes GRE testing requirements.

-We are launching (spring 2021) an internal systems equity audit to examine our practices, processes and systems related to - for example - student life-cycles (movement through our programs from inquiry to graduation and alumni engagement), faculty and staff hiring, management, promotion and retention, and communications.
+In spring 2021, we launched an internal systems equity audit to examine our practices, processes and systems related to - for example - student life-cycles (movement through our programs from inquiry to graduation and alumni engagement), faculty and staff hiring, management, promotion and retention, and communications.